 In his short stories, Haruki Murakami often juxtaposes the fantastical with a sort of general malaise that permeates modern Japanese society.
 How does Murakami evoke this atmosphere?
 Are characters aware of the malaise?
 How do characters try to overcome it?
 Are they successful?

 You might like to take this opportunity to write in a different way.
 You could complete this portfolio entry by writing a pastiche – create your own narrative set in Murakami’s ‘world.’
 Here is a brilliant example, written by a student, called The First Friday, that perfectly captures the atmosphere, and other characteristics, of Murakami’s writing.
+Alternatively you could write an analytical piece about the atmosphere of Murakami’s stories, and how he creates the feeling of ‘general malaise’ that permeates the worlds in the story collection.

 6. The Elephant Vanishes… (and other animals)